ddev/ddev/docs/users/extend/custom-compose-files.md

         * `HTTP_EXPOSE=portNum` The `hostPort:containerPort` convention may be used here to expose a container's port to a different external port.
 To expose multiple ports for a single container, define the ports as comma-separated values.
         * `HTTPS_EXPOSE=<exposedPortNumber>:portNum` This will expose an https interface on `<exposedPortNumber>` to the host (and to the web container) as `https://<project>.ddev.site:exposedPortNumber`.
 To expose multiple ports for a single container, use comma-separated definitions, as in `HTTPS_EXPOSE=9998:80,9999:81`, which would expose http port 80 from the container as `https://<project>.ddev.site:9998` and http port 81 from the container as `https://<project>.ddev.site:9999`.

-* **Naming volumes for persistent data**: A volume with persistent data should have the same name as the service and should not have a custom name.
-For example, the persistent volume for the [Postgres](https://github.com/drud/ddev-contrib/blob/master/docker-compose-services/postgres) service has:

-    ```yaml
-    volumes:
-      postgres:
-    ```

-  and as a result will end up with a volume named `ddev-<projectname>_postgres`; this default volume name will be automatically deleted by ddev if you do a `ddev delete` or `ddev stop --remove-data`.

 ### Interacting with additional services

  `ddev exec`, `ddev ssh`, and `ddev logs` interact with containers on an individual basis.
 By default, these commands interact with the web container for a project.
 All of these commands, however, provide a `--service` or `-s` flag allowing you to specify the service name of the container you want to interact with.
 For example, if you added a service to provide Apache Solr, and the service was named `solr`, you would be able to run `ddev logs --service solr` to retrieve the logs of the Solr container.